All Episodes

 Nobody seems to get into the bottom of here.

-Anyway, his brand new book, Nixon's White House Wars, the battles that made and broke a president and div divided America forever.
+Anyway, his brand new book, Nixon's White House Wars, The Battles That Made and Broke a President and Divided America Forever.

-You know, Pat, as I look at your new book and through the prism of where we are with President Trump and unhinged conspiracy theories, and even Sally Yates there, you know, ignoring what is the elephant in the room, the surveillance unmasking and leaking of intelligence, which is illegal, um, it seems that we are as divided more even then more even now than then.
+You know, Pat, as I look at your new book and through the prism of where we are with President Trump and unhinged conspiracy theories, and even Sally Yates there, you know, ignoring what is the elephant in the room, the surveillance, unmasking, and leaking of intelligence, which is illegal, it seems that we are as divided more even then, more even now than then.

-And what you're talking about here, I think is is very important.
+And what you're talking about here, I think, is very important.

-Every single intelligence person and FBI chief who has been up there for the last ten months has said no.
+Every single intelligence person and FBI chief who has been up there for the last 10 months has said no.

-And so that's the the second scandal it seems to me, and the first is looks like thus far a very dry hole.
+And the first looks like thus far a very dry hole.

 Well, Pat, look at what we advanced last night.

-And if you want to look at an absolute number that the unmasking requests granted by the NSA from 2015 to 2016, you go from six hundred and fifty to twenty two hundred.
+And if you want to look at an absolute number, that the unmasking requests granted by the NSA from 2015 to 2016, you go from 650 to 2,200.

-Now, either we had the single greatest increase in terrorist activity and potential threat to this country, which would which would authorize legitimate surveillance, or we have in an election year an opposition party being surveilled for political purposes, which if we're going to talk about Nixon and controversies, um, this would make Watergate look like, you know, a a kindergarten class versus, you know, uh uh a law school uh LSAT exam or something.
+Now, either we had the single greatest increase in terrorist activity and potential threat to this country, which would authorize legitimate surveillance, or we have, in an election year, an opposition party being surveilled for political purposes, which if we're going to talk about Nixon and controversies, this would make Watergate look like a kindergarten class versus a law school LSAT exam or something.

 He did try to save those guys.